BFSSI-Bioinformatics-Lab/miseq_portal/README.md

 ```

 #### Configuring Celery
+`Note: The following tasks are handled automatically - see the Supervisor section below.`

 A Celery worker must be launched in order to watch for incoming tasks.
 Bugs will occur if the concurrency parameter != 1.
 ```bash